patanamon/COMP90082-SM1-2021-SP-Frontend/README.md

 ## 6. Team Configuration Page

 As a coordinator, you may update the team configuration by clicking on the 'Configuration' button on the sidebar.
 Here the URLs for each of the team's tools should be set (currently not implemented).
-The account names/ emails for each team member's Slack and github accounts must be set in order to access their individual details in the 'Individual Contribution' section. https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM1SP/Design+update+-+Front-end+team#DesignupdateFrontendteam-7.Configuration
+The account names/ emails for each team member's Slack and github accounts must be set in order to access their individual details in the 'Individual Contribution' section.
+Here is the link to the UI of the current configuration page. https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM1SP/Design+update+-+Front-end+team#DesignupdateFrontendteam-7.Configuration

 ## 7. Login Page

-This page is the entry page to an SP project that requires user identification and authentication, performed by entering a username which is an email address and password combination. https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM1SP/Design+update+-+Front-end+team+S2#DesignupdateFrontendteamS2-8.Loginpage
+On the Login page, you can log in to the SP project by entering your email address and password.
+Here is the link to the UI of the current login page. https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM1SP/Design+update+-+Front-end+team+S2#DesignupdateFrontendteamS2-8.Loginpage